kristianmandrup/auth-assistant/README.markdown

 Authorization is setup by designing permits for each can of role to do certain actions.
 The config generator generates a default permits.rb file in /lib

+Please see "cancan 1.1 wiki":http://wiki.github.com/ryanb/cancan/upgrading-to-11 for more options you can use in designing your Permits.
+The 'owns' convenience method provided, now uses the new hash option so it is also available in the controller using fx:

+`Book.accessible_by(current_ability)`

 Example:
 <pre>
 module RolePermit